Decide on financing

 We’ve teamed up with our partner Motiv to help source the right car finance option for you.
 Compare across the market to find a deal to suit you best

-Decide which car finance option is right for you, from HP to PCP to taking out a personal loan
+Decide which car finance option is right for you, from HP to PCP.

 Just let us know a little about you and what you’re looking for and we’ll do the heavy lifting to search the market

-You’ll be able to sort car finance options by overall cost and the likelihood you’ll be accepted, then you can apply with confidence
+You’ll be able to review car finance options by overall cost and the likelihood you’ll be accepted, then you can proceed with confidence.

 You should be able to pay off a used car finance deal early, but there might be a penalty charge depending on the terms and conditions.
 Generally, the further into the deal you are, the less you will have to pay if you wish to end it early.